Exposing vulnerabilities in your infrastructure and applications

 - Infrastructure Pentesting

 Phishing is a form of Internet Fraud.
-It consists of scamming people by luring them to a fake website, which is a copy of the real website, in order to make them log in there – unsuspectingly – with their login name and password or their credit card number.
-Any valid credentials obtained by attackers can provide initial access to the company network.
+It consists of scamming people by luring them to a fake website, in order to get their secrets.
+Any valid set of credentials obtained by attackers can provide initial access to the company network.

-The objective of a phishing test is to simulate a phishing attempt to validate and raise the awareness among your employees to make them less susceptible of a real phishing attack.
+The objective of a phishing test is to simulate an attack.
+This validates your security maturity and raises the awareness among your employees to make them less susceptible of a real phishing attack.

-Red teaming is an advanced version of ethical hacking.
-The objective is no longer to identify as many vulnerabilities as possible, but rather on validating if a certain attack objective (e.g. gaining access to a certain database,…) can be reached, using all possible means available.
+Red Teaming is an advanced version of ethical hacking.
+The objective is no longer to identify as many vulnerabilities as possible, but rather to validate if a certain attack objective (e.g. gaining access to a certain database,…) can be reached, using all possible means available.

 Red teaming originated in the military and is based upon a simple concept.
-One group of security pros – a red team – attacks something, and an opposing group – the blue team – defends it.
-This is also the reason why it is only a useful test at mature companies as the organization needs to have a security monitoring team in place that is able to identify and defend against potential attackers.
+One group of security pros – a red team – attacks a target, and an opposing group – the blue team – defends it.
+That’s why Red Teaming is aimed at more security mature companies: The organization needs to have a security monitoring team in place that is able to identify and defend against potential attackers.

 Toreon provides solutions for your organization to take control of cyber risk and improve your security posture.